Gialbo/COVID-Chest-X-Rays-Deep-Learning-analysis/README.md

   <p align="center">
     <img src="https://raw.githubusercontent.com/Gialbo/COVID-Chest-X-Rays-Deep-Learning-analysis/main/images/covidGAN_loss.png" width="600">
   </p>
 * [`covidUnetCGAN`](./models/unetGAN.py): Particular version of a classical Generative Adversarial Network in which the discriminator is substituted by a U-Net autoencoder.
 This architecture allows the discriminator to provide a per-pixel feedback to the generator.
-The network was trained only on the COVID-19 data.The loss is defined as
+The network was trained only on the COVID-19 data.
+The loss is defined as
   <p align="center">
     <img src="https://raw.githubusercontent.com/Gialbo/COVID-Chest-X-Rays-Deep-Learning-analysis/main/images/covidUnetGAN_loss.png" width="600">
   </p>